Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Limitations

 \section{Limitations}

-Besides investigating the underlying mechanism of misinformation propagation at a large scale, the susceptibility scores produced by our model have the potential to be used to visualize and interpret individual and community vulnerability in information propagation paths, identify users with high risks of believing in false claims and take preventative measures, and use as predictors for other human behavior such as following and sharing.
-However, while our research represents a significant step in modeling susceptibility to misinformation, several limitations should be acknowledged.
+Besides investigating the underlying mechanism of misinformation propagation at a large scale, the susceptibility scores estimated by our model have the potential to be used to visualize and interpret individual and community vulnerability in information propagation paths, identify users with high risks of believing in false claims and take preventative measures, and use as predictors for other human behaviors.
+However, while our research represents a significant step in computational modeling susceptibility to misinformation, several limitations should be acknowledged.

 First, our model provides insights into susceptibility based on the available data and the features we have incorporated.
 However, it's important to recognize that various other factors, both individual and contextual, may influence susceptibility to misinformation.
-These factors, such as personal experiences and offline social interactions, have not been comprehensively incorporated into our model and should be considered in future research.
+These factors, such as personal experiences and offline social interactions, have not been comprehensively incorporated into our modeling and should be considered in future research.

-Moreover, the susceptibility scores modeled by our model represent an estimation of an individual's likelihood to engage with misinformation.
+Moreover, our modeled susceptibility scores represent an estimation of an individual's likelihood to engage with misinformation.
 These scores may not always align perfectly with real-world susceptibility levels.
 Actual susceptibility is a complex interplay of cognitive, psychological, and social factors that cannot be entirely captured through computational modeling.
-Our model should be seen as a valuable tool for understanding trends and patterns rather than providing definitive individual susceptibility assessments.
+Our modeling should be viewed as a valuable tool for identifying trends and patterns, rather than as a means for providing definitive individual susceptibility assessments.

+Additionally, we employ correlational analysis to investigate the relationships between susceptibility to misinformation and various factors, professional and geographical backgrounds (\secref{sec:analysis}).
+It is crucial to note, however, that these correlations do not imply causation.
+For example, while our findings suggest an association between higher levels of analytical thinking and reduced susceptibility to misinformation, we cannot conclude that analytical thinking directly causes this low susceptibility.
+The results suggest potential relationships that are worth further investigation through causal research methods to explore the underlying mechanisms of these associations.